Frankincense - Tradition, origin and health benefits of the resin

 Frankincense resin is a so-called multi-component mixture.
 Over 200 different substances have been identified in frankincense.
 The main components include essential oils, mucilage and resin acids.
 Boswellic acids are particularly important for the health effects of frankincense (4).

-What is frankincense used for?
+What is incense used for?

 Frankincense has been used both internally and externally for many millennia, for example by chewing or inhaling.
-In addition to its role as a sought-after commodity, frankincense was a versatile medicinal product.
+In addition to its role as a sought-after commodity, frankincense was a versatile medicine.
 In Egypt, for example, frankincense was used as a fragrance in embalming, as an insect repellent and as a perfume (5).
 Important physicians such as Dioscorides and Celsus in the 1st and 2nd centuries AD used frankincense to treat wounds and bleeding.
 In ancient Judea, frankincense played an important role in certain ceremonies in temples.
 Since the 4th or 5th century, frankincense has also been used for fumigation in Christian worship services.

-In Babylon between the 3rd and 6th centuries AD, prisoners were said to have been given frankincense in wine to influence their mood and prevent them from being "sad."
+In Babylon between the 3rd and 6th centuries AD, prisoners were said to have been given frankincense in wine to influence their mood and prevent them from being "sad".
 The Persian physician Ibn Sina in the 11th century pointed to the use of frankincense for inflammation, urinary tract infections and amnesia.

 In Ethiopia, frankincense is used for its calming effects.
 In Kenya, frankincense is taken mixed with sesame oil to reduce blood loss in schistosomiasis.
 In India, frankincense is used to treat inflammatory diseases such as Crohn's disease, arthritis, and asthma.
 According to traditional Indian medicine, Ayurveda, frankincense is said to have a powerful effect on the nervous system.
 In China, frankincense has been used as an ingredient in skin remedies to treat bruises and infected wounds (1).